kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 When your project is ready, navigate to the root directory of the project.

+## Publish and share Kedro-Viz automatically

+When your project is ready, navigate to the root directory of the project.

+There are two ways to publish and share your Kedro-Viz:
+    1. You can automate the process of publishing and sharing your Kedro-Viz.
+This section describes the steps for AWS, which is the only cloud provider supported for automation at present.
+Integration with other cloud providers, namely Azure and GCP, will be added soon.
+    2. In the absence of automated publish and share for other platforms, there is a [manual, platform-agnostic publish and share process](#platform-agnostic-sharing-with-kedro-viz) described below.
+You can use the manual process for sharing on static website hosts like GitHub pages, and cloud providers like Azure and GCP.

-## Update and install the dependencies
+### Update and install the dependencies
 Kedro-Viz requires specific minimum versions of `fsspec[s3]`, and `kedro` to publish your project.
+Ensure you have these correct versions by updating the `requirements.txt` file of the Kedro project to add the following:

+### Update and install the dependencies
-You can ensure you have these correct versions by updating the `requirements.txt` file in the `src` folder of the Kedro project to the following:
+Kedro-Viz requires specific minimum versions of `fsspec[s3]`, and `kedro` to publish your project.
+Ensure you have these correct versions by updating the `requirements.txt` file of the Kedro project to add the following:

 ```text
 fsspec[s3]>=2023.9.0